sethforprivacy/sethforprivacy.com/content/episodes/s1e13-matt-odell.md

-+++
+---
+author: Seth For Privacy
+authorTwitter: sethforprivacy
+date: "2021-11-13T15:18:47-05:00"
-title = "Personal responsibility in privacy, FOSS funding models, and Bitcoin w/ Matt Odell" date = 2021-11-13T15:18:47-05:00 author = "Seth For Privacy" authorTwitter = "sethforprivacy" #do not include @ cover = "" tags = ["privacy", "podcast", "opt out", "season 1"] keywords = ["privacy", "podcast", "opt out", "season 1"] description = "Wondering why FOSS and privacy have become such a focus for Matt Odell and Citadel Dispatch, or wanting to learn more about FOSS in general?
-This episode, we're sitting down with Matt Odell for a bit of a different show where we focus on listener questions around FOSS, privacy, FOSS community ethos, and his journey towards privacy." summary = "Wondering why FOSS and privacy have become such a focus for Matt Odell and Citadel Dispatch, or wanting to learn more about FOSS in general?
-This episode, we're sitting down with Matt Odell for a bit of a different show where we focus on listener questions around FOSS, privacy, FOSS community ethos, and his journey towards privacy." showFullContent = false toc = false draft = false
+description: Wondering why FOSS and privacy have become such a focus for Matt Odell and Citadel Dispatch, or wanting to learn more about FOSS in general?
+This episode, we're sitting down with Matt Odell for a bit of a different show where we focus on listener questions around FOSS, privacy, FOSS community ethos, and his journey towards privacy.
-+++
+draft: false
+keywords:
+- privacy
+- podcast
+- opt out
+- season 1
+tags:
+- privacy
+- podcast
+- opt out
+- season 1
+title: Personal responsibility in privacy, FOSS funding models, and Bitcoin w/ Matt Odell
+toc: false
+---

 # Episode